Frequently asked questions

 There are hidden hazards in homes that can put seniors at greater risk of injury and make their lives a little more challening.
 Making home improvements doesn’t have to break the budget though with these Home Modification for Seniors tips.

 Can a Reverse Mortgage Help Pay for In-Home Care?

 Reverse mortgages were introduced by the government to help seniors stay in their home until they pass.
 These types of loans are only available to those who are 62 and older, and can indeed be used to pay for in-home care.
 However, this loan also comes with certain limitations.
 For example, the original bank that offered the loan must be paid back before a chunk of the reverse mortgage is paid.
 Therefore, it would be wise to consult with a bank or broker to determine if using a reverse mortgage to help pay for in-home care is the right route.

-Using Long-Term Care Insurance to Pay for In-Home Care.
+Does Long-Term Care Insurance Pay for In-Home Care?